tomtor/HDL-deflate/README.md

 Another strategy for data sets with just a small set of used byte values would be to use a dedicated pre-computed Huffman tree.
 I could add this if there is interest, but it is probably better to use a more dense coding in your FPGA application data in the first place.

+## Compression speed

+To reduce LUT usage the default implementation matches each slot in the search window in a dedicated clock cycle.
+By setting `FAST` to `True` it will generate the logic the match the whole window in a single cycle.
+The effective speed will be around 1 input byte every two cycles.

 # FPGA validation